mruoss/db-operator/docs/creatingdatabases.md

 - DatabasePort: The same value as for db port in the connection configmap
 - DatabaseName: The same value as for db host in the creds secret
 ```

-If no secretsTemplates are specified, the default one will be used:
+If no `credentials.templates` and `secretsTemplates` are specified, a default connection string example will be added to the secret:
 ```YAML
 CONNECTION_STRING: "jdbc:{{ .Protocol }}://{{ .UserName }}:{{ .Password }}@{{ .DatabaseHost }}:{{ .DatabasePort }}/{{ .DatabaseName }}"
 ```